alevnyacow/revars/README.md

 # ⭐ Core concept

-This package makes it possible to **turn any object into a React application state part**, like, for real.
+This package makes it possible to **turn any object into a React application state part**.
 Take an object of any structure (*arrays and any nesting levels are allowed*), pass it through [buildRevar](#build-revar) method and your state is ready to go!
 Also you are able to use any count of Revars in your application.
 Simple and powerful!

 # ⚙ How does it work?

 Revar is a recursive JS-proxy, which notifies subscribed components making them rerender every time this Revar is modified.
-Components can subscribe for this Revar changes by using hook according to this revar.
+Components can subscribe for this Revar changes by using according hook.

 So, when you use [buildRevar](#build-revar) method, you obtain an array of three elements.